+2.1 Heads of Service have now successfully completed the Institution of Occupational Safety and Health, (IOSH), "Managing Safety" training and have an understanding of everyone's safety and health responsibilities in the workplace.
+The three key moral, legal and financial reasons for managing safely, and manager's responsibility and accountability for safety and health, are the foundations of a positive health and safety culture ensuring the effective implementation of the councils Health and Safety Management System.

-- 2.1 Senior managers, managers and supervisors must maintain attention on the Council's significant risks and on implementation of adequate controls by taking ownership of the management of the safety and health of their staff.
+Senior managers, managers and supervisors must maintain attention on the council's significant risks and on implementation of adequate controls by taking ownership of the management of the safety and health of their staff.
 The perception employees have of senior managers and manager's commitment to their safety and health is reflected in their behaviour and attitude towards implementing safe systems of work, most especially when they are not being observed.

-The 2017 Salthill Depot Survey again produced a negative score, although slightly increased from the 2015 survey, indicating that the status of health and safety within this section of the organisation continues to require improvement. - 2.2 A good health and safety culture is one where employees behave naturally in a safe and risk aware manner.
+A good health and safety culture is one where employees behave naturally in a safe and risk aware manner.
 Without a positive culture, instruction and training is ignored and safe procedures violated.

 Senior managers, managers and supervisors must demonstrate their commitment by their attitude and actions and by challenging unsafe behaviour in a timely and effective manner.
-They must understand their roles and those of others and measure performance, (monitor), to check that operatives are following procedures and training to verify controls are working and standards are being maintained. - 2.3 The role of managers is crucial in driving a positive safety culture.
+They must understand their roles and those of others and measure performance, (monitor), to check that operatives are following procedures and training to verify controls are working and standards are being maintained.

+The role of managers is crucial in driving a positive safety culture.
 Managers are important role models, and if they reinforce negative behaviour or are seen to be disengaged in matters of health and safety, employees will mimic this approach.
 The organisation must be united in its approach, from top to bottom.

-- 2.4 Health and Safety continues to be an agenda item at all staff meetings and features appear regularly in Backchat and on Health and Safety Notice Boards.
-The Chief Executive and selected Senior Managers attend the quarterly Health and Safety Committee meetings, which serve as a forum for consultation with Unions and employees on matters such as risk assessments and safe working procedures, the meetings are well attended and contribute to the process of consultation throughout the workforce.
+The legal requirements for consultation and involvement of the workforce include engaging in consultation with all employees, this creates a culture where relationships between employers and employees are based on collaboration, trust and joint problem solving.
+Employees should be involved in assessing workplace risks and the development and review of workplace health and safety policies and procedures in partnership with the employer.

 The Management of Health and Safety within Waste Services nationally continues to be a priority in the Health and Safety Executives programme of interventions aimed at reducing the incidence of work-related accidents and occupational ill-health within the industry.
 This extends not only to employees, but also to members of the public during such manoeuvres as reversing.
-It is therefore important that current best practice guidance and standards in the management and monitoring of this service are maintained. - 2.5 Effective management of health and safety risks helps the Council to: - maximise the well-being and performance of its employees; - stop people being killed, injured or suffering ill-health by their work; - prevent damage to its reputation in the eyes of customers, suppliers, other stakeholders and the wider community; - encourage better relationships with contractors, and more effective contracted activities; and - minimise the likelihood of prosecution and consequent penalties. - 2.6 The Ribble Valley Borough Council Health and Safety Management System utilises the model provided in HS(G)65 1997, POPMAR, (Policy, Organising, Planning, Measuring performance, Auditing and Review).
+It is therefore important that current best practice guidance and standards in the management and monitoring of this service are maintained.

+- 2.2 Effective management of health and safety risks helps the Council to: - maximise the well-being and performance of its employees; - stop people being killed, injured or suffering ill-health by their work; - prevent damage to its reputation in the eyes of customers, suppliers, other stakeholders and the wider community; - encourage better relationships with contractors, and more effective contracted activities; and - minimise the likelihood of prosecution and consequent penalties. - 2.3 The Ribble Valley Borough Council Health and Safety Management System utilises the model provided in HS (G) 65 1997, POPMAR, (Policy, Organising, Planning, Measuring performance, Auditing and Review).
 This guidance was refreshed and simplified in December 2013 and explains the Plan, Do, Check, Act approach showing how a balance between the systems and behavioural aspects of management can be achieved.